C'est La Vie (Rouge album)

-C'est La Vie was certified platinum and has sold over 350,000 copies.
+Commercially, the album was a success.
+It peaking inside the top three in Brazilian charts and was certified platinum by the Pro-Música Brasil (PMB) and has sold over 900,000 copies.
 Over 100,000 copies of the album were sold in just one week.
-In 2003, the album appeared at number 17 in the list of the 20 most sold albums in Brazil according to the ABPD.
-A few weeks after its release, the album was reissued in a special edition, a CD and DVD kit that features the making of recording and the transition of the girls into the new phase.
-In addition to the behind-the-scenes of the music video of "Brilha La Luna", among other featurettes.
-About 50,000 copies of the kit were sold, giving the group the gold certificate.

-Three singles were released from the album: "Brilha La Luna", which has managed to lead the charts, and the romantic "Um Anjo Veio Me Falar", which became the second most popular single of the girls' careers.
-Both songs broke out on radios across the country and "Vem Cair na Zueira".
-Also in 2003, they toured Latin America and Portugal to promote the album.
-The album also spanned the DVD A Festa dos Seus Sonhos (2003), which in addition to the show counted as a bonus the two music videos from the album.

-The album was a success in award shows, winning 13 trophies, including 4 "Capricho Awards", 2 "Meus Prêmios Nick", 4 "Universal Musical Trophy", 1 "Multishow Brazilian Music Award" besides being nominated for the Latin Grammy in the category "Best Brazilian Pop Album", being the first and only indication of the group.
+The album spawned three singles, including the band's second non-consecutive number-one "Brilha La Luna", while its second single "Um Anjo Veio Me Falar" also achieving commercial success.
+It would remain the group's final album as a quintet after Luciana Andrade's departure in 2004, but rejoined in 2017.

 Background

-After the success of its predecessor, the self-titled Rouge (2002), C'est La Vie brought to prominence the zouk genre that already was a hit in other parts of the world, mainly in Europe.
+In 2002, Rouge beat 6,000 other hopefuls in the Brazilian version of the Brazilian Television System talent show Popstars.
+Recruited to join a girl group, the quintet signed a recording deal with Columbia and Sony Music and became overnight hits, with their debut album Rouge emerging as the second biggest-selling album of the year 2002 in Brazil.
+After the success of its predecessor, C'est La Vie brought to prominence the zouk genre that already was a hit in other parts of the world, mainly in Europe.
 The genre has similarities with lambada and arose in the Antilles.
-According to the idealizer and producer of the album, Rick Bonadio, the bet was in the rhythm mixed with pop.
-According to Luciana Andrade, "after Ragatanga, everyone expects us to have something more to show.
-What we have to say is that we trust Rick and Sony [Music's] professionals".
-Patrícia Lissa points out that there was more interaction among the members at work, saying: "In this album, we participated in meetings with Rick Bonadio, to help choose the repertoire, we heard songs that were sent [...]"

-Fantine Thó, also a member of the group, commented on the new work:
+According to the album's musical producer, Rick Bonadio, the bet was in the zouk mixed with pop.
+According to Luciana Andrade: "After "Ragatanga", everyone expects us to have something more to show.
+What we have to say is that we trust Bonadio and Sony [Music's] executivers".
+Patrícia Lissa points out that there was more interaction among the group's members at album, saying: "In this record, we participated in writing process with Bonadio, to help choose the songs, we heard songs that were sent."
+Fantine Thó commented on the album:

-About being under the pressure of having to repeat the same success of the debut album, the girls were recognized that they underwent it majorly: "we felt pressured, but tried not to think about it," Patricia said.
-"We wanted to be true and this is what will make the album have the quality of the first.
+The band members felt themselves under pressure to repeat the debut album's commercial success, saying: "We felt pressured, but tried not to think about it.
+We wanted to be true and this is what will make the album have the quality of the album's debut.
 If it will sell, that is a consequence."